Starke427/Wazuh/README.md

 # Wazuh

 Wazuh is a free, open source and enterprise-ready security monitoring solution for threat detection, integrity monitoring, incident response and compliance.
+It is a fork of OSSEC with additional features, streamlined deployment options, and easier agent authentication/token distribution methods.

 While the tools are publicly available, it is highly recommended that you have them professionally managed for you.
 A Managed Security Service is capable of managing the back-end maintenaince, troubleshooting, and tuning.
 They can also provide continuous monitoring, reporting, and investigation and escalation of security incidents.